+44 (0)1234 757575

 Leadership is a team sport

-Do you remember a great leader?
+Have you ever had a great leader?

-Some leaders are so keen to prove that they are on top that they forget the shoulders they stand on to be where they are…
+Some leaders are so keen to prove that they are on top that they forget the shoulders they stand on …

 What is a toxic leader?

-Leadership is a process, an evolution, a growth from who you were to who you have the potential to be – and an important part of the job is helping your workforce to walk that same journey with you, growing together as a cohesive whole, but doing so from the front of the crowd, carried by them without crushing them beneath the weight of your ego, and not lost among them as you battle to keep up
+Great leadership is a dance!
+There is a line between being respected and being ‘nice’.
+Leadership is also a process; an evolution, growing from who you were to who you have the potential to be – and an important part of the job is helping your workforce to walk that same journey with you.
+All grow, but leaders should do so from the front of the crowd, carried by them without crushing them beneath the weight of your ego, and not lost among them as you battle to keep up.

 You may also be interested in the following...